zudochkin/awesome-newsletters/README.md

 ## Mobile
 * [Mobile Web Weekly](http://mobilewebweekly.co/).
 A weekly round-up of the releases, articles, and links that affect Web developers working on the mobile-facing Web.
 * [Android Weekly](http://androidweekly.net/) Free newsletter that helps you to stay cutting-edge with your Android Development.
-* [Awesome Android](https://android.libhunt.com/newsletter).
+* [Awesome Android Newsletter](https://android.libhunt.com/newsletter).
 A curated list of awesome Android packages and resources.

 ## Big Data
 * [Data Science Weekly Newsletter](http://www.datascienceweekly.org/).
 A free weekly newsletter featuring curated news, articles and jobs related to Data Science.